-NHCD's primary recommendation would be for the City Council to direct a comprehensive economic analysis by third party consultant to determine recommended fee-in-lieu amounts and on-site affordability requirements based on value of bonus entitlements.
+NHCD's primary recommendation would be for the City Council to direct that a comprehensive economic analysis be conducted utilizing a third party consultant to determine recommended fee-in-lieu amounts and on-site affordability requirements based on value of bonus entitlements.

 - a.
-Analysis will inform expanded density bonus programs under CodeNEXT - b.
-Consultant should include experts in inclusionary housing policy - c.
+Consultant should include experts in inclusionary housing policy for long-term affordable housing - b.
+Analysis will inform expanded density bonus programs under CodeNEXT - c.
 Consider the impact of affordable housing requirements on market rate housing prices